 The first step in getting answers is being brave enough to ask questions.
 Research shows that many patients hesitate to ask questions when they’re at the doctor’s office.
 This can lead to confusion, unexpected surprises, and decision regrets later on.
 One of the most important steps in managing your care is asking your health care team questions AND understanding the answers.

 Here you will find a few questions to get you started.
 You may have other questions, as well.
 Since each person’s case is unique, these questions should be viewed as a starting point in communicating with your health care team, rather than a complete list.
 Mark the questions you plan to ask in order of priority, in case you run out of time.
 You can even make a copy of the questions you plan to ask, and email them in advance or give them to the doctor or nurse during the visit.
 You can download a copy of these questions here, as well.

-Bring someone with you that can write down the responses to your questions or ask permission to record the answers so you can focus on communicating with your doctor.
+Bring someone with you to your doctor’s visit that can write down the responses to your questions and/or ask permission to record the answers so that you can focus on communicating with your health care team.
 If there is something you don’t understand, don’t be shy and ask for clarification!

 Diagnosis: When You’re Told You Have Cancer

 - What type of cancer do I have?
 Where is the cancer located?

 - What is the stage of the cancer?
 How will staging be used to decide on the best type of treatment?

 - Has the cancer spread to my lymph nodes or any other parts of my body?

 - Will I need other tests or procedures before we can decide on treatment?
 What will we learn from these tests?

 - Is any preparation required for these tests or procedures?
 Where do I need to go for these tests?
 When and how will I receive the test results?